jnuccitelli/Project_2024/Reports/ColumnSortAnalysis.md

 ### Strong Scaling Plots

 For smaller input sizes, as more threads are added, the execution time increases steadily, showing that the algorithm doesn’t scale well.
-The extra work required to manage multiple threads isn’t worth it, and the algorithm might actually run faster with just one thread or a few.
+The extra work required to manage multiple threads isn’t worth it, and the algorithm might actually run faster with fewer processes.
 For larger input sizes, the algorithm shows good performance improvement up to 4 threads, but after that, the gains level off.
 This indicates that while the algorithm is suited for bigger datasets, there’s a point where the communication overhead becomes too much as more threads are added.
+From the other graphs above, it seems for larger datasets the distribution of data was more uniform and favourable for a larger process count than smaller process count.
+So after 256 processes there seems to be an improvement in the overall time and scability of the algorithm.

 ![comm_65536](../Graphs/GraphsColumnSort/comm_65536.png)
 ![comm_262144](../Graphs/GraphsColumnSort/comm_262144.png)